dynamicguy/mw-docs/docs/customization/password-validation.md

 title: Password Validation
 ---

-When setting up your new MajorityWorld instance, you must consider the password policy you want to implement in order to properly protect customer data.
+When setting up your new DrikGallery instance, you must consider the password policy you want to implement in order to properly protect customer data.

-MajorityWorld utilizes Django password validation, which consists of the following validators:
+DrikGallery utilizes Django password validation, which consists of the following validators:

 * `UserAttributeSimilarityValidator` - Checks for similarities between the user’s password and some of the user’s attributes